Last update: 8 Dec 2010

 1. This web-system can be used by any person and by any organs for fair usages.

-2. The data is provided with no guarantees as to the accuracy, correctness or utlility of the output produced.
+2. The data is provided with no guarantees as to the accuracy, correctness or utility of the output produced.

 3. Publications should give adequately citation to the original climate dataset (see section "About original climate dataset").